christinerose/gibbr.org/blog/hillingar/index.md

 - Lucas Pluvinage for invaluable help with the OCaml ecosystem.
 - Alexander Bantyev for getting me up to speed with the `opam-nix` project and working with me on the `opam-monorepo` workflow integration.
 - David Allsopp for his Opam expertise.
+- Jules Aguillon and Olivier Nicole for their fellow Nix-enthusiasm.
 - Sonja Heinze for her `ppx` insights.
 - Anil Madhavapeddy for having a discussion that led to the idea for this project.
 - Björg Bjarnadóttir for icelandic language consultation ('Hillingar').